dev1joe/product-management-api/README.md

 # Quick Start
 - make your own `.env` file using `.env.example` template.
 - open a new terminal and change directory to `docker` using `cd docker`
-- run `docker compose -f compose.dev.yml --env-file ../.env up -d --build` in terminal.
+- run `docker compose --env-file ../.env up -d --build` in terminal.

 # Learning
 ## PHP